hemidactylus/ostracion/ostracion_app/resources/guides_markdown/admin_guide.md

 difficult.
 - _Privacy policy_: similar to the previous case.
 Again, the DPO contact email is always rendered as image to visitors.
+- _Terms and conditions_: similar to the previous case.
+Besides the Markdown text body, here are two settings that determine whether explicitly accepting the Terms is compulsory in order to start using Ostracion.
 - _System settngs_: this is where the mapping to the actual machine filesystem is done.
 One must be **extremely cautious** when re-configuring this.
 A change in the "filesystem physical location" will make all files currently